-- 9.23.2 For the purpose of this policy, community facilities include a range of social infrastructure that provides a service to the community.
-This may include: - doctor and dentist surgeries; - health centres: - · chemists: - places of worship; - · meeting halls; - public houses; - post offices; - youth clubs; - · education facilities: and - police facilities. - 9.23.3 These facilities form a vital part of town centres and neighbourhoods and address the local community's needs.
-Community uses are different to Town Centre Uses in this respect (see policy CS14). - 9.23.4 Open spaces and play provision are also important community facilities and are dealt with under a separate policy. - 9.23.5 Part A seeks to resist the loss of the borough's valuable community facilities, except in certain circumstances (see a and b). - 9.23.6 In order to demonstrate that there is no demand for the continued use of the current community facility, sufficient marketing evidence should be provided which adequately illustrates that there is no longer a genuine need for its retention. - Public Houses - 9.23.7 Public houses (pubs) play an important community and cultural role.
+- 9.23.69.24.7 Public houses (pubs) play an important community and cultural role.
 As places where members of the community meet and gather, they support social wellbeing and strengthen community cohesion.
-They sometimes provide important community meeting space and host local meetings, events and entertainment. - 9.23.8 Like many other boroughs, Ipswich has witnessed a net loss of public houses.
-The policy therefore aims to afford greater protection to the boroughs public houses. - 9.23.9 National planning policy recognises that public houses, along with other community facilities, enhance the sustainability of local communities and should be safeguarded and retained for the benefit of the community while allowing them to develop and modernise in a sustainable way. - 9.23.10 The overall aim of the policy is to ensure that the Council is able to protect all of its public houses which provide a significant benefit or value to the local community. - 9.23.11 In order to satisfy the policy a marketing strategy for the public house must be agreed with the Local Planning Authority prior to its implementation and the agreed strategy implemented for a minimum period of 12 months prior to applying for planning permission.
-Further information regarding the requirements of the marketing strategy are set out in appendix 7. - 9.23.12 Applicants seeking to reduce or remove floor space or outdoor space must demonstrate that the remaining space is of sufficient size and quality for the needs of pub users and that the pub could continue to operate viably following any loss or reduction.
+They sometimes provide important community meeting space and host local meetings, events and entertainment. - 9.23.79.24.8 Like many other boroughs, Ipswich has witnessed a net loss of public houses.
+The policy therefore aims to afford greater protection to the boroughs public houses. - 9.23.89.24.9 National planning policy recognises that public houses, along with other community facilities, enhance the sustainability of local communities and should be safeguarded and retained for the benefit of the community while allowing them to develop and modernise in a sustainable way. - 9.23.99.24.10 The overall aim of the policy is to ensure that the Council is able to protect all of its public houses which provide a significant benefit or value to the local community. - 9.23.109.24.11 In order to satisfy the policy a marketing strategy for the public house must be agreed with the Local Planning Authority prior to its implementation and the agreed strategy implemented for a minimum period of 12 months prior to applying for planning permission.

+Further information regarding the requirements of the marketing strategy are set out in appendix $\frac{7}{6}$.

+9.23.119.24.12 Applicants seeking to reduce or remove floor space or outdoor space must demonstrate that the remaining space is of sufficient size and quality for the needs of pub users and that the pub could continue to operate viably following any loss or reduction.
+The information submitted should include as a minimum viability evidence which considers the ability of the pub to continue to trade.

-POLICY DM24: Shopfront Design
+Shopfront Design

-Council recognises that shop fronts play a key role in creating attractive and vibrant areas.
+The Council recognises that shop fronts play a key role in creating attractive and vibrant areas.